PyPSA/pypsa-eur/doc/supply_demand.rst

 *Hydrogen fuel cell vehicles (FCEV)*

-The share of all land transport that is specified to be be FCEV will be converted to a demand for hydrogen [link to hydrogen] using the `FCEV efficiency
+The share of all land transport that is specified to be be FCEV will be converted to a demand for hydrogen (see :ref:`Hydrogen supply`) using the `FCEV efficiency
 <https://github.com/PyPSA/pypsa-eur-sec/blob/3daff49c9999ba7ca7534df4e587e1d516044fc3/config.default.yaml#L191>`_.

 FCEVs are typically used to simulate demand for transport that is hard to electrify directly, e.g. heavy construction machinery.
 But it may also be used to investigate a more widespread adoption of the technology.

 *Internal combustion engine vehicles (ICE)*

 All land transport that is not specified to be either BEV or FCEV will be treated as conventional ICEs.
-The transport demand is converted to a demand for oil products [link to oil products] using the `ICE efficiency
+The transport demand is converted to a demand for oil products (see :ref:`Oil-based products supply`) using the `ICE efficiency
 <https://github.com/PyPSA/pypsa-eur-sec/blob/3daff49c9999ba7ca7534df4e587e1d516044fc3/config.default.yaml#L192>`_.

 *Aviation*

 The ‘demand for aviation <https://github.com/PyPSA/pypsa-eur-sec/blob/3daff49c9999ba7ca7534df4e587e1d516044fc3/scripts/prepare_sector_network.py#L2193>`_ includes international and domestic use.
 It is modeled as an oil demand since aviation consumes kerosene.
-This can be produced synthetically or have fossil-origin [link to oil product].
+This can be produced synthetically or have fossil-origin (see :ref:`Oil-based products supply`).

 *Shipping*